 IRB Concerns: Vulnerable Participants

 The concept of vulnerability means something different in an IRB context that it does in common usage of the term: a vulnerable participant is someone who, due to personal limitations or a situation they are in, might not be completely free to refuse to participate in a research study because they have reduced capacity to make decisions for themselves.
 Vulnerability in this sense is important because if a person is not completely free to refuse to participate in research, in a sense they cannot give meaningful consent to participate either.
-We may talk of vulnerable individuals or vulnerable populations, but in either case the vulnerability is often due to one of the following conditions/situations, as described by the University of Virginia:
+We may talk of vulnerable individuals or vulnerable populations, but in either case the vulnerability is often due to one of the following conditions/situations (described in a document previously available from the University of Virginia):

 1) Cognitive or communicative (e.g., a mental or language barrier; someone who does not speak English or is educationally disadvantaged, or is a child and thus not mature enough to understand the nature of the research, or is a developmentally delayed or mentally ill adult and thus in the same circumstance).
 Children are discussed on a separate subpage.